hundred98/NextFlow/README.md

 > - Please pay special attention to the 【Most Important Security Settings】 section
 > - This project is not intended for commercial use by default, and is provided for personal learning and use only
 > - Commercial use requirements: Please contact the author to obtain formal authorization
-> - Security consideration: If you have concerns about data security, please use with caution and avoid using this project in any commercially sensitive scenarios
+> - Security consideration: If you have concerns about data security, please do not use this project, and it is prohibited to use this project in any commercially sensitive scenarios
 > - Disclaimer: The author is not responsible for any issues arising during personal use

 ## Features